fixongbg/cdceprog_DFO/README.md

        cd cdceprog_DFO

-Now, if your programming a DFO for the Mega Drive or Playstation, use MD_PSX.HEX.
+Now, if your programming a DFO for the Mega Drive or Playstation, use `MD_PSX.HEX`.
-If your programming for the Saturn, use SAT.HEX.
+If your programming for the Saturn, use `SAT.HEX`.
-<br>In this guide we're using the MD_PSX.HEX, so type:
+<br>In this guide we're using the `MD_PSX.HEX`, so type:

        sudo python cdceprog.py MD_PSX.HEX